brigil/Work_Day_Scheduler/README.md

 There are no installations needed to use this Day Scheduler.
 The Day Scheduler should run directly in your browser on your computer or other devices.

 This scheduler is free to use for everyone.

+## Usage
+Use this space to show useful examples of how a project can be used.
+Additional screenshots, code examples and demos work well in this space.
+You may also link to more resources.